The First Settlement

-The place-name 'Leadgate' is first attested in 1590 and, contrary to folklore story of Miners having to pay a toll to go through a Gate to access the Lead mines, derives from the Old English 'hlidgeat', which means 'swing-gate'.
+The place-name 'Leadgate' is first attested in 1590, folklore though the ages passed the story of Miners having to pay a toll to go through a Gate to access the Lead mines, however it is more likely to be from the Old English 'Hildgeat', which means 'swing-gate'.

 LEADGATE, a village and a chapelry in Lanchester parish, Durham.
 The village stands near Watling Street, 1 mile NE of Carrhouse r. station and 2½ ESE of Shotley-Bridge at the boundary with Northumberland; and has a post office ‡ under Gateshead. —The chapelry was constituted in 1863.
 Pop., 3, 413.
 The inhabitants are employed chiefly in coal mining and iron working.
 The living is a p. curacy in the diocese of Durham.
 Value, £300.
 Patron, alternately the Crown and the Bishop.
 The church is in the French pointed style, of the 13th century.
 There are chapels for Wesleyans and Roman Catholics.